 The fifth training course ‘The Past, the Present and the Future of Process Automation and OT Cybersecurity’, create knowledge and takes 16 hrs to follow.
 This training session is for OT Cybersecurity Engineers who would like to learn more about the future, where the technology and trends will take them in 5, 10 and 25 years.

 The 6th Training course, 6.
 Industrial Automation System Architecture and OT Cybersecurity, is a combination of Training Course 4 (General Knowledge) and 2 (How to realise an Industrial Security Project) and is a 2-day condensed Training Course, face-2-face.

-The next course will be held at Magion on 11 and 12 Feb 2020.
+The next course will be held at Magion at their new Antwerp office in Belgium on 21 and 22 April 2020.